sh224wg/L3/README.md

 # Web Scraper

 ## Description
-This project is a Control Line Interface web scraper app that allows users to input a URL and receive the scraped content as a file but also in the controle line interface.
+This project is a Control Line Interface web scraper app that allows users to input a URL and receive the scraped content as a file.
 It can scrape multiple pages and extract a wide range of elements such as CSS and HTML elements.

 ## Dependencies
 - Node.js